uaauaguga/cfRNA-analysis/analysis-step-smart-total.md

 ## 2.1 Reads alignment
 - Sequentially align reads to spikeIn,UniVec,rRNA,hg38,and circRNA using the following command
-  - For spikeIn,UniVec,rRNA,and circRNA alignment, set seedPerWindowNmax=20
+  - For spikeIn,UniVec,rRNA,and circRNA alignment, set seedPerWindowNmax to 20
-  - For hg38 alignment, set seedPerWindowNmax=50
+  - For hg38 alignment, set seedPerWindowNmax to 50
 ```bash
 STAR --genomeDir {sequenceIndex} \
             --readFilesIn {input.reads1} {input.reads2} \